AlissaSabre/NumberPlace/HowToBuild.md

 Detailed Description
 --------------------

-Rest of this document is a longer detailed version of the description.

-Read below for a detailed step-by-step instructions.
-Following the steps in order will create a suitable environment for building Number Place Breaker.
+Rest of this document is a longer version of the description, i.e., a detailed step-by-step instruction.
+Following the steps in order should create a suitable environment for building Number Place Breaker.

 Prerequisits
 ------------